Normalization for multimodal type theory: Models and cosmoi

 \begin{defi} A model of \MTT{} without any type constructors is a strict 2-functor $\Mor[F]{\Coop{\Mode}}{\CAT}$ together with a collection of morphisms $\Mor[\El{m}]{\EL{m}}{\TY{m}} : \PSH{F\prn{m}}$ such that $\Pre*{F\prn{\mu}}{\El{n}}$ is representable for each $\Mor[\mu]{n}{m}$. \end{defi}

 Connectives are individually specified on top of this structure.
 For instance, the following pullback square in $\PSH{F\prn{m}}$ for each mode $m$ ensures closure under dependent sums:

-Diagram~\ref{diag:cosmoi:dependent-sum} takes advantage of the model of extensional \MLTT{} in a presheaf topos~\cite{hofmann:1997}.
+Diagram~\ref{diag:cosmoi:dependent-sum} takes advantage of the model of extensional \MLTT{} in a presheaf topos~\cite{hofmann:1997} and we have written $\ReIdx{\El{m}}{A}$ to denote the specialization of $\El{m}$ (viewed as a dependent type over $\TY{M}$) with $A$.
 We will freely take advantage of this model and use our assumption of a hierarchy of Grothendieck universes to equip it with an infinite hierarchy of cumulative universes~\cite{hofmann-streicher:1997}.
 We refer to a family of presheaves as \emph{small} if it is classified by a universe.

 Dependent products $\Fn{A}{B}$ are specified by a similar pullback square but their encoding in \MTT{} presents a slight complication.
 Recall that dependent products include a modality $\Fn{A}{B}$.
-In order to account, we use $\Pre{F\prn{\mu}}$; if elements of $\TY{m}\prn{X}$ represents types from mode $m$ in context $X : F\prn{m}$, elements $\Pre{F\prn{\mu}}\prn{\TY{n}}\prn{X}$ represents types from mode $n$ but in context $F\prn{\mu}\prn{X}$.
+In order to account for $\mu$, we use $\Pre{F\prn{\mu}}$; if elements of $\TY{m}\prn{X}$ represent types from mode $m$ in context $X : F\prn{m}$, elements $\Pre{F\prn{\mu}}\prn{\TY{n}}\prn{X}$ represent types from mode $n$ but in context $F\prn{\mu}\prn{X}$.
 Accordingly, the presence of dependent products is encoded by the following pullback square:

 Given $\Mor[\mu]{n}{m}$, we can specify the formation and introduction rules of $\Modify$ with another commuting square:

 Unlike dependent sums or products, modal types do not have a universal property---an $\eta$ law---so they cannot be encoded by a single pullback.
 Instead we must describe the elimination principle separately.
 Following Gratzer et al.~\cite{gratzer:mtt-journal:2021}, we encode the elimination principle as an internal lifting structure.